DanielSant0s/DanielSant0s/README.md

   ##
   ### Affiliations
    - Software Engineer Intern at **Jusbrasil**.
-   - Front-end development intern at **TCE-PB**.
+   - Full stack development intern at **TCE-PB**.
    - Data Science and Artificial Intelligence Undergraduate at **UFPB**.
-   - [Technology and Artificial Intelligence League](https://github.com/TailUFPB) member on NLP board.
   ### Personal
-   - Developing [Athena](https://github.com/DanielSant0s/AthenaEnv): A complete JavaScript environment for the PlayStation 2.
+   - Developing [Athena](https://github.com/DanielSant0s/AthenaEnv): A complete JavaScript OS layer for the PlayStation 2.
+   - Homebrew retrogaming scene regular contributor.
+Libraries, apps, games, mods and more :D
    - Reverse Engineering Addict: Understanding how things are done is also a part of enjoying them.
    - Funfact: I love working with game-related stuff, but not necessarily playing.